 How—Immediately after a win or loss, the customers/prospect is contacted.
 It must be done by an objective third party.
 This could be marketing or sales operations.
 You could hire a third party.
 To ensure these interviews are effective, they must be done against your sales process.

 Benefit —Where did you go the wrong direction and why?
 What did the competitor do that caused them to gain favor?
-What changes need to be made to your sales process to reflect learnings?
+What changes need to be made to your sales process to reflect the new insights?
 Using this form of listening ensures the sales team doesn’t make the same mistake repeatedly.

 - Download the Listening Tool Guide.